SAP-samples/teched2023-IN261/exercises/ex5/README.md

 Now try out different combinations of publishing to a topic and listening to a topic and see which events you receive.

+> Note: There are two options for you to perform the steps described below - if you all publish to the same topic, others will receive your event as well.
+Which is good since this is the concept of topics.
+>
+> If you want to play around just for yourself, add your number to the topic, ideally at the beginning.
+Make sure you add it when subscribing as well.
+>
+> Instead of animals/vertebrates/warm-blooded/mammals/zebra
+> publish to / listen to XXX/animals/vertebrates/warm-blooded/mammals/zebra
+> where you replace XXX with your number
+>

 4. Register the consumer to listen to the Zebra topic - we just want to learn about Zebras getting born

 For this subscribe the consumer to the topic animals/vertebrates/warm-blooded/mammals/zebra